-- Inflation as a tax.
+- The cost of holding money rises with inflation.
+A cost of holding money is the interest forgone by not holding an interest-bearing asset.
+By the Fisher effect, more inflation leads to higher interest rates. - Inflation as a tax.
 A rising inflation reduces the purchasing power of money (is like losing money). - Wealth redistribution.
-Inflation redistributes we-alth between debtors and creditors: it benefits nominal debtors and hurts those receiving fixed nominal payments (like pensioners).
+Inflation redistributes wealth between debtors and creditors: it benefits nominal debtors and hurts those receiving fixed nominal payments (like pensioners).